Touring Shiraz 2010

 The story behind the creation of the Taj Mahal is told in this product of early Indian cinema that uses documentary techniques to depict an epic subject.
 The result of a ground breaking East West collaboration, the film is accompanied by a live performance of the dynamic new score by Sarvar Sabri, originally commissioned by the Lichfield Festival.
 The Sabri Ensemble’s cross cultural line up creates a rich soundscape that seamlessly complements the original film, despite an eighty year gap in their conception.

-th century Mughal Empire, Shiraz tells the tale of an infant princess, found abandoned after bandits attack her family.
+Set in the 17th century Mughal Empire, Shiraz tells the tale of an infant princess, found abandoned after bandits attack her family.
 Brought up by a poor potter unaware fo her true origins, Selima grows up to become a beautiful young woman and her adopted brother Shiraz falls in love with her.
 When she is abducted and sold as a slave to Prince Khurram, Shiraz goes in search and eventually finds her.
 Betrayed by a jealous princess, Selima and Shiraz are found together and he is condemned to death by elephant’s foot.
 At the last moment, Selima’s royal status is revealed; she saves her brother and marries the prince, becoming Empress Mumtaz Mahal.
 On her death, the emperor builds the Taj Mahal in her memory, ironically designed by the now old and blind Shiraz.

 The Film